iterative/dvc.org/content/blogs/2025-10-31-jupyter-notebook-to-dvc-pipeline.md

   with DVC'
 date: 2025-10-31
 description: >
-  Rob De De Wit shares his Pokémon Generator project to demonstrate how you can move from Jupyter Notebook prototype to a production-ready pipeline with DVC.
+  Rob De Wit shares his Pokémon Generator project to demonstrate how you can move from Jupyter Notebook prototype to a production-ready pipeline with DVC.
 descriptionLong: >
   This blog post is an adaptation of Rob De Wit’s presentation on the subject